-Philadelphia police discover van loaded with explosives, suspicious equipment
+Philadelphia police discover van loaded with explosives, suspicious equipment in Logan Circle

 "We're calling on the city leadership to release the facts of this case, it's not hard, it's cut and dry.
 Release what you have," said Fraternal Order of Police Lodge 5 President John McNesby.

-Commissioner Outlaw says they want the Wallace family to get the facts first.
+Commissioner Outlaw said they want the Wallace family to get the facts first.

 "We will be meeting with members of Mr. Wallace's family, to ensure they get an opportunity to view the materials first," said Outlaw.

-Questions have been raised as to why at least 2,000 officers, including those involved in the shooting, are not equipped or trained in the use of Tasers?
+Questions have been raised as to why at least 2,000 officers, including those involved in the shooting, are not equipped or trained in the use of Tasers.

 Current funding for police only provides for 200 additional Tasers a year.